19 Things You Should Do All Day Long for Better Sleep Tonight

 5:30 p.m.
 Take 15 to relax

 Stress is awful for your sleep.
 We all need time to decompress after the efforts of the workday.
 So take 15 minutes and put on some quiet, joyous music, breathe deeply, try progressive muscle relaxation, or positive visualization, or whatever it takes to put the stress and frustrations of the day behind you.
+(Don’t miss the other health benefits of music.)

 5:45 p.m.
 Have your drink

 If you enjoy a daily serving of alcohol, have your wine, cocktail, or beer now, before dinner.
 A late-night cocktail might help you fall asleep at bedtime, but as the alcohol wears off, you’re more likely to have a light, easily broken sleep.
 And remember: just one drink per day!
+If you’re trying to stay away from the booze, try these alcohol-free ways to unwind.

 6 p.m.
 Eat a light dinner